ardahuseyinoglu/terraform-azure-deneme/README.md

-Creating Azure resources by using Terraform and GitHub Actions.
+Creating Azure resources by using Terraform and GitHub Actions..